 Mention the surname “Ludwell” these days you’ll likely get a blank stare.
 State the surname “Lee” and people will attach more meaning to the name.
 There’s Robert E. Lee, former Confederate general and US Army veteran.
-And there are other names that ring a bell, such as Light Horse Harry Lee, Francis Lightfoot Lee, and Richard Henry Lee.
+And there are other Lee names that ring a bell from the period of the American Revolution, such as Light Horse Harry Lee, Francis Lightfoot Lee, and Richard Henry Lee.

 The last two Lees mentioned, Francis and Richard Henry, were brothers – both sons of Thomas Lee and Hannah Ludwell Lee of Stratford Hall plantation.
 Stratford Hall was built in the 1730s in the Northern Neck of Virginia, the land and peninsula that sits between the Potomac and Rappahannock Rivers.
 Thomas was a wealthy planter and prominent colonial official who married Philip Ludwell III’s older sister Hannah.

 The Lee Brothers and the Birth of the United States

 Francis Lightfoot Lee was a signer of the Articles of Confederation and the Declaration of Independence as a representative of Virginia.
 He lived at Menokin Plantation in the Northern Neck.
 Although now in partial ruins, Menokin is listed as a National Historic Landmark and is undergoing unique restoration and preservation.
 Philip Ludwell III and his wife Frances were at one point owners of Menokin.

 Francis’s older brother Richard Henry Lee, born one month before George Washington in 1732 (1731 O.S.), was a U.S. Senator from Virginia but is best known as the official chosen to put forth the motion to the Continental Congress in June 1776 to declare independence from Great Britain.
 The Declaration reads, in part: